payloadcms/remix-server/README.md

 ## Setup

 Get started by running `pnpm install` from the root of the monorepo.
-Create a `/apps/server/.env` file based on `/apps/server/.env.example` and add your connection string to MongoDB as well as a secret for PayloadCMS to use in order to keep your data secure.
+Create a `/apps/server/.env.local` file based on `/apps/server/.env` and add your connection string to MongoDB as well as a secret for PayloadCMS to use in order to keep your data secure. `.env` will be loaded first, and then `.env.local`.
+That way you can keep your non-secret variables in the `.env` files which also is commited to git, and secret variables in `.env.local` that isn't commited to git.

 ### Develop